Knd9/Knd9/README.md

   - Clean code, and I love do that 💜
   - Googling and read documentation 🔎
-  - I developed in other *frameworks* like FastAPI with PonyORM, and with other database managers like MongoDB or MySQL
+  - I developed in other *frameworks* like FastAPI with PonyORM, and with other *database managers* like MongoDB or MySQL
+  - Design relational-databases 🤓
   - I also developed in languages like Haskell, Scala (which I really enjoyed), C or C++

 :rainbow: I want to learn in the future: